Waifu-im/waifu-docs/reference/api-reference/README.md

 ## Tags

-All the endpoints associated with the tags
+All the endpoints associated with the tags.

 {% content-ref url="tags.md" %}
 [tags.md](tags.md)